 April in Grazalema brings many joys to a birdwatcher; the nightingale singing orgy around our rivers is in full swing and the relatively unremarkable-looking birds make up for their lack of striking plumage by shaking the bushes with loud and complicated songs.
 Young males try to compete with more seasoned singers and even to an untrained ear the difference between simple and complex song is clearly audible.
 Along the same rivers you will hear the abrupt and loud tones of Cetti´s Warbler, always heard rather than seen.
 Golden Orioles follow the chorus with their unmistakable fluty tones as they mercilessly chase away even much bigger birds from their breeding territory, usually in the tall poplars along the river banks.
 As the weather gets warmer, the joyful chirping clouds of European Bee-eaters start appearing high in the sky on their way back from Africa to European breeding grounds.
 They can even be heard passing through on clear starry nights.
 Local colonies of Bee-eaters tend to come back towards the end of April and immediately get busy repairing the nesting holes in river banks.
 Continue reading April – SPRINGTIME – April delivers a rich selection of orchids, flowers and insects.

 We run flexible holidays with NO fixed start time.
-Let us know when you want to come and we will organise your holiday to suit your available holiday dates.
+Let us know when you want to come and we will organise your holiday for Grazalema walking, nature and culture tours

 We run two types of holiday for you to choose from…